psdiaspedro/Basecamp-42SP/README.md

 # Basecamp-42SP
-This repository contains coding developed at 42saopaulo's C bootcamp (also known as Piscine), from 24/may/2021 to 20/jun/2021.
+This repository contains coding developed at 42saopaulo's C bootcamp (also known as Piscine) from 24/may/2021 to 20/jun/2021.

 ## About 42
     42 is a global education initiative that proposes a new way of learning technology: no teachers,